srinathln7/rust-samples/README.md

 This happens implicitly, making `&Vec<T>` compatible with `&[T]`.

-## ARC
+## Atomic Reference Counting (ARC)

-In Rust, `Arc` stands for **Atomic Reference Counting**, and it is a smart pointer type used to enable **shared ownership** of data across multiple threads.
+In Rust, `Arc` stands for **Atomic Reference Counting**, and it is a smart pointer type used to enable **shared ownership** of data across **multiple threads**.
 It ensures that memory is cleaned up when there are no more references to the data.
 The key feature of `Arc` is that it is **thread-safe**, allowing multiple threads to hold references to the same data without causing data races.

 Here's a step-by-step explanation: